ANALYSIS-EUphoria! Poland election surprise spurs investor hope

 Pole positions https://tmsnrt.rs/45ZY9B0

-(Additional reporting by Libby George and Karin Strohecker in London; Editing by Josie Kao)
+(Additional reporting by Libby George and Karin Strohecker in London; Editing by Josie Kao and Gareth Jones)

 ((marc.jones@thomsonreuters.com; +44 (0)20 7513 4042; Reuters Messaging: marc.jones.thomsonreuters.com@reuters.net Twitter @marcjonesrtrs))